hanyghazal79/Mechanism-of-Action-Prediction/README.md

 One approach is to treat a sample of human cells with the drug and then analyze the cellular responses with algorithms that search for similarity to known patterns in large genomic databases, such as libraries of gene expression or cell viability patterns of drugs with known MoAs.

-A unique dataset that combines gene expression and cell viability data.
-The data is based on a new technology that measures simultaneously (within the same samples) human cells’ responses to drugs in a pool of 100 different cell types (thus solving the problem of identifying ex-ante, which cell types are better suited for a given drug).
-In addition, you will have access to MoA annotations for more than 5,000 drugs in this dataset.
+A unique dataset that combines gene expression and cell viability data is based on a new technology that measures simultaneously (within the same samples) human cells’ responses to drugs in a pool of 100 different cell types (thus solving the problem of identifying ex-ante, which cell types are better suited for a given drug).

 The task is to develop an algorithm that automatically labels each case in the test set as one or more MoA classes.
 Note that since drugs can have multiple MoA annotations, the task is formally a multi-label classification problem.